Smokin Zo's BBQ

 When the Site Decides the Service Plan

 When an event is around East Missoula Lions Park, we plan it differently than a backyard party or a simple office lunch.
-Load-in timing, nearby parking, hotel and pedestrian traffic, and the way guests reach the food line can all change whether truck service, Buffet Service, OR a staffed serving line is the better fit.
+Load-in timing, nearby parking, hotel and pedestrian traffic, and the way guests reach the food line can all change whether truck service, Service format a staffed serving line is the better fit.

 A nearby anchor like Rattlesnake Wilderness or Rattlesnake Recreation Area is useful because it changes the setup conversation, not because every event works the same way.